Valeria Miranda

-Valeria Aurora Miranda Rodríguez (born 25 August 1992) is a Mexican professional Footballer who currently plays as defender for Liga MX Femenil club Cruz Azul and the Mexico women's national team.
+Valeria Aurora Miranda Rodríguez (born 25 August 1992) is a Mexican professional Footballer who currently plays as defender for Liga Femenil club Cruz Azul and the Mexico women's national team.

 Club career

 Pumas UNAM

 Miranda joined Pumas UNAM at age 8.

 Taylor Junior College

 In July 2016, Miranda signed a two-year-contract with Tyler Junior College of Texas in the United States.